jieggii/dcfg/README.md

 Long story short: **dcfg** copies config files from different places to the directory you've chosen (most likely it would be a git repo).
-The program has its own config file in this directory and provides you some abstractions (targets, bindings and pins) to do it in a more convenient way.
+The program has its own config file in this directory and provides you some abstractions (_targets_, _bindings_ and _pins_) to do it in a more convenient way.
-You also have ability to comfortably "extract" all copied config files to their original locations.
+You also have ability to comfortably extract all copied config files to their original locations.

 ## Installation
 At first install **diff** and **go** packages, they are the only dcfg dependencies.
 **diff** is needed to show differences between files while using `dcfg extract` command and **go** is used to compile dcfg itself.
-It is most likely, that they are already installed on your system but be aware!
+It is most probably, that they are already installed on your system but be aware!

 **On Debian-based distributions:**